Nayan-Chaturvedi/ChaiAurCode/README.md

 - To select 1 element in array: parent.children[0]
 - To access the inner value of it, we can use parent.children[0].innerHTML
 - We can create the new element using document.createElement('div'), so here div is created
-- The document will be visible when it is attached using appenChild method
+- The document will be visible when it is attached using appendChild method

 <hr/>
 <br/>